behdadetezadi/oopp-project-splitty/README.md

 Show Expense instruction:
 - This only shows the expenses for a participant.
 You can modify or delete them here.

+The user can also change the event's title and copy the invite code in this page.

 **ADMIN FEATURES**